 The app also includes a mortgage calculator, loan calculator, and payoff date calculator.
-Other features include the ability to export payment lists and amortization schedules to HTML so you can review them outside of the app, customizable debt icons, backup and restore data options, and a lock feature so you don't accidentally delete a debt or payments entered.
+Other features are the ability to export payment lists and amortization schedules to HTML so that you can review them outside of the app, customizable debt icons, backup and restore data options, and a lock feature so that you don't accidentally delete a debt or payments entered.

 Cost: $0.99 to work with an unlimited number of debts.
 You can try Debt Payoff Assistant for free, but you are limited to two debts.

 Download the Debt Payoff app from the App Store.

 The Debt Manager app helps guide you through the process of setting up your debt repayment with on-screen hints and tips, and you can also access a full manual in the app.
 You can choose to pay off your lowest or highest balance first, highest interest rate first, or another custom order.

 Once you enter your accounts, you can choose to start with weekly, biweekly, or monthly payments, and choose to receive notifications when they're due.

 The app's interactive reports offer a visualization of debt breakdown with an interface that allows you to compare debts side by side; press, hold, and slide to see the costs per month; and pinch to zoom in.
 You can choose to send reports via email, along with full amortization schedules, and choose to back up your data in Dropbox.

 Debt Manager also includes a monthly payment calculator, an extra payment benefit calculator, a payoff date calculator, and a refinance benefit calculator.

 Cost: $0.99 to manage an unlimited number of debts.